UFO sightings in Poland

 This is a list of alleged sightings of unidentified flying objects or UFOs in Poland.

 10 May 1978, Emilcin

 A farmer in Emilcin is said to have been abducted and medically examined by short, green-faced, humanoid entities speaking an unearthly language in a white, hovering, humming craft.
 There is now a memorial at the site.

 19 January 2009, Jarnołtówek

-On 1 AM, Adam Maksymów of the village Jarnołtówek near Prudnik went outside to charge his car battery.
-He was interrupted by a noise which he likened to rockets blasting off.
+At 1:00 am, Adam Maksymów of the village of Jarnołtówek near Prudnik went outside to charge his car battery.
+He was interrupted by a noise, which he likened to rockets blasting off.
 Then he heard a buzzing sound which he compared to that of a swarm of bees.
-He saw a blinding light and a huge saucer with a triangular glowing blue beam on its underbelly rose above the ground and took off into the night sky at an impossible speed.
-Other people of Jarnołtówek also reported seeing the object.
+He saw a blinding light and a huge saucer with a triangular glowing blue beam on its underbelly rise above the ground and take off into the night sky at a significant velocity.
+Other residents of Jarnołtówek also reported seeing the object.